Termites come in swarms, and their presence is a major warning sign.

-They are wood-feasting pests that can deconstruct homes and reduce lives to saw dust.
+They are wood-feasting pests that can deconstruct homes and reduce buildings to sawdust.
 Subterranean termites are the breed responsible for most damage caused in Oklahoma.
-They prefer moist environments and tend to swarm from spring to fall.
+They prefer moist environments and tend to swarm in spring.
 However, they might also cause damage during the winter in particularly warm buildings.

 If left untreated, a termite infestation can cause thousands of dollars in damages to your property.
 Americans spend an estimated $5 billion in termite related treatments and repairs a year.
 But the good news is that early and effective treatment can eradicate infestations and curb potential damage.
-Once you treat for termites, the protection can last for a few years.
+Once termites are treated, the protection lasts for years.

 Warning Signs of a Termite Infestation

-2) Swarms of Insects- Termites travel in colonies and as they're preparing to settle in a place, can be seem flying around in swarms.
+- Swarms of Insects- Termites travel in colonies.
+While preparing to settle in a place, they can be seen flying in swarms.

-3) Discarded Wings- Termites twist off their own wings after finding a place to land and colonize.
-This can lend to piles of discarded wings.
+- Discarded Wings- Termites twist off their wings after finding a place to land and colonize; this can lead to piles of discarded wings.